AndrejIlic05/AndrejIlic05/README.md

 # Hi there 👋, I'm Andrej Ilić
-I'm Andrej from Serbia, and I do Front-end and Back-end Development. i enjoy learning languages an frameworks like React, as well as works in Webflow.
+I'm Andrej from Serbia, and I do Front-end and Back-end Development, as well as works in Webflow.

 ## Web Development Skills and Experience
-* ⚛️ React
 * 💻 HTML, CSS, JS
 * 🐘 PHP
 * 🌀 Webflow